Newsletter

 Israeli Defense Minister Israel Katz delivers a message to Hezbollah on April 2, 2026, after the Lebanese terrorist organization launched dozens of rockets into Israeli territory during the Passover seder meal.
 Credit: Elad Malka/Israel Ministry of Defense.

-Defense Minister Israel Katz delivers a message to Hezbollah after the Lebanese terrorist organization fired dozens of rockets into Israeli territory during the Passover Seder meal, April 2, 2026.
+Israeli Defense Minister Israel Katz delivers a message to Hezbollah after the Lebanese terrorist organization fired dozens of rockets into Israeli territory during the Passover seder meal, April 2, 2026.
 Credit: Elad Malka/Israel Ministry of Defense.

-Katz published the plan in a statement shortly before Prime Minister Benjamin Netanyahu announced he had instructed the government to negotiate with the Lebanese government on dismantling Hezbollah and on a peace deal, noting that the military action against the terrorist group is made possible by “the agreement on separating the fighting arenas.”
+Katz published the plan in a statement shortly before Israeli Prime Minister Benjamin Netanyahu announced that he had instructed the government to negotiate with the Lebanese government on dismantling Hezbollah and on a peace deal, noting that the military action against the terrorist group was made possible by “the agreement on separating the fighting arenas.”

 This was a reference to the Israeli and U.S. position that the April 8 ceasefire with Iran does not extend to the terrorist group in Lebanon.
 Katz called this “a major achievement led by the prime minister.”